Figu404/Chili-schallaren/doc/timelog.md

 ### 2021-12-28

 Filip, 2 hours, Programed a litle template for the program, and a internet class to connect to the internet.

+## 2021-12-29

+Filip, 1 hour, Programmed a class called memory that can save and load data from a file on the pycom.